openresty/lua-resty-core/lib/ngx/ssl.md

 Returns `true` on success, or a `nil` value and a string describing the error otherwise.

-Note, that the [set_priv_key](#set_priv_key) function will perform slightly better, in terms of CPU cycles wasted, than then [set_der_priv_key](#set_der_priv_key) variant, since the first function uses opaque cdata pointers which do not require any additional conversion needed to be performed by the NGINX core via the OpenSSL module.
+Note that the `set_priv_key` function will perform slightly better, in terms of CPU cycles wasted, than then [set_der_priv_key](#set_der_priv_key) variant, since the first function uses opaque cdata pointers which do not require any additional conversion needed to be performed by the NGINX core during the SSL session negotiation.

 This function was first added in version `0.1.7`.